pryoritymusic/webpagetest-blog/src/posts/benchmarking-javascript-memory-usage.md

 That snippet will setup a promise to wait for `measureUserAgentSpecificMemory` to return a result (it currently has a 20 second timeout), then grab the full result, convert it to a string, and return it back so we can dig in.

-To try to come up with some benchmarks, we setup the test[^2] with that metric and the Chrome flags, and then ran it on the top 10,000 URL's (based on the Chrome User Experience Report's popularity rank) on Chrome for desktop and again on an emulated Moto G4.
+To try to come up with some benchmarks, we setup the test[^2] with that metric and the Chrome flags, and then ran it on the top 10,000 URLs (based on the Chrome User Experience Report's popularity rank) on Chrome for desktop and again on an emulated Moto G4.
 Some tests didn't complete due to sites being down, or blocking the test agents, so we ended up with 9,548 test results for mobile and 9,533 desktop results.

 Let's dig in!

 ## How much JS & DOM Memory Does the Web Use?

-Let's start with by looking at memory usage of the top 10k URL's by percentile.
+Let's start with by looking at memory usage of the top 10k URLs by percentile.

 | Percentile | Memory Usage (kb), Desktop | Memory Usage (kb), Mobile |
 | ---------- | -------------------------- | ------------------------- |